 It's easy to shoot videos on your Android phone, but getting them looking amazing is much trickier.
-That's why you need a free video editing app.
+That's why you need a free video editor app.

-With one of these handy editors on your phone, you can tweak your clips to perfection before uploading them to Facebook, Instagram, Twitter or YouTube.
+With one of these handy apps on your phone, you can tweak your clips to perfection before uploading them to Facebook, Instagram, Twitter or YouTube.

-All of these video editing apps are free to download, and we've noted those that include in-app purchases.
+All of these editor apps are free to download, and we've noted those that include in-app purchases.

-A beautifully designed video editor for Android that delivers amazing results
+A beautifully designed app for Android that delivers amazing results

 There are ready-made themes to give your video a new look.
 You can try them out with a single tap, and they're fun if you’re planning to upload your creation to Facebook.